llm-bible/llm-bible.github.io/_publications/pires2023portuguese.markdown

 bibkey: pires2023portuguese
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.07880"}
-tags: ['Training Techniques', 'Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'GPT', 'Pretraining Methods']
+tags: ['GPT', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Few-Shot']
 ---
 As the capabilities of language models continue to advance, it is conceivable that "one-size-fits-all" model will remain as the main paradigm.
 For instance,